 Gateway

-Cloud Computing
+CC

 The proposed architecture can monitor a production line using a physical sensor network.
-The gateway sends data to the Cloud Computing, which includes features and functions for data storage, data management, analysis, simulation, and visualization (see Figure 1).
-The proposed architecture does not perform direct control actions on the production lines, but it allows to perform monitoring tasks which can be used at the supervision level or for the decision support systems.
+The gateway sends data to the CC module, which includes features and functions for data storage, data management, analysis, simulation, and visualisation (Figure 1).
+The proposed architecture does not perform direct control actions on the production lines; rather, it allows for performing monitoring tasks that can be used at the supervisory level or for the decision support systems.

-Note that, the information provided by this architecture may be also used at control level, but not in the low-level control field, where stability, reliability and synchronism are of utmost importance; these aspects are not the focus of our paper, and are well described in the control literature over sensor networks, as in [41].
-The last module, called API Tools, regards the collection of programming procedures and algorithms to provide the access and connection to cloud computing, enterprise resource planning (ERP), material requirements planning (MRP) and other enterprise repositories from Gateway, wireless sensors, and front-end applications such as App and Web-App used for data visualization [42], [43].
-In the rest of this section, we describe the modules of the architecture highlighting the main characteristics they should possess, but without a detailed description of their implementation (which are instead provided in Sections 0 and 5).
-In the following, whenever the word “CPS” is used, it will mean “a CPS compliant with the proposed architecture”.
-Moreover, each of the following subsections will report first a description of the modules at the level of architecture, then a more technical overview of the actual implementation.
+It should be noted that the information provided by this architecture may be also used at the control level but not in the low-level control field, where stability, reliability and synchronism are of utmost importance; these aspects are not the focus of our paper, and are well described in the literature related to sensor networks, as in [41].
+The last module, labelled API tools, pertains to the collection of programming procedures and algorithms for providing the access and connection to CC, enterprise resource planning, material requirements planning, and other enterprise repositories, including the gateway, wireless sensors, and front-end applications such as apps and web-apps used for data visualisation [42], [43].
+In the remainder of this section, we describe the modules of the architecture while highlighting the main characteristics they should possess but without a detailed description of their implementation (which are provided in sections 4 and 5).
+Here, whenever the term ‘CPS’ is used, it refers to ‘a CPS compliant with the proposed architecture’.
+Meanwhile, each of the following subsections first provide a description of the modules at the architecture level before providing a more technical overview of the actual implementation.

 Physical sensor network at the production line level

-the production line is the physical system which is monitored by a physical sensor network.
+The production line is the physical system that is monitored by a physical sensor network.
 The proposed CPS system aims to integrate the physical system into a virtual environment.
-Data are gathered by the physical sensor network connected to the physical system.
-Data acquisition can be performed in two different ways: the first way is the use of a PLC interface with industrial protocols; the second one is the implementation of a WSN, which can be directly connected to the cloud computing via gateway.
+Here, data are gathered by the physical sensor network connected to the physical system.
+Data acquisition can be performed in two different ways, the first of which involves the use of a PLC interface with industrial protocols, while the second involves the implementation of a WSN, which can be directly connected to the CC via the gateway.
 The approach proposed in this work provides both modalities, and the format of the file used for data exchange is the same in both modalities.
-This flexibility is necessary to enhance the installation of a sensor network in different industrial cases [44].
+This flexibility is required in view of enhancing the installation of a sensor network in different industrial scenarios [44].
 In fact, in some cases, if the employed PLC does not have external communication ports for data exchange, plug-in wireless sensors are suitable for the implementation of a CPS system.
-A wireless sensor network is a simple solution in many cases where it is difficult to add new sensors to the electrical layout of a physical system, such as a production line.
-The use of a WSN is suitable for the integration of physical sensors in the Cloud Computing; however, the remote control of the production line, after closing the feedback provided by data analysis in the Cloud, requires connected machineries or PLC interfaces: this aspect is not considered in this paper.
+A WSN is a simple solution in many cases where it is difficult to add new sensors to the electrical layout of a physical system, such as a production line.
+In fact, while the use of a WSN is suitable for the integration of physical sensors in the CC module, the remote control of the production line, after closing the feedback provided by data analysis in the Cloud, requires connected machineries or PLC interfaces, an aspect that is not considered in this paper.